 STEP 3: Check-in and waiting areas

-Your tour guide should also indicate any paperwork, insurance cards or forms of identification that will be required when you arrive at check-in and how long you can expect the process to take.
+Your tour guide should also indicate any paperwork, insurance cards or forms of identification that will be required when you arrive and how long you can expect the process to take.
 (If there are no rooms available, for example, what is the protocol?)

 At this point, your support person might want to take note of the hospital’s food options and gift shops.

 It’s important to keep in mind that the delivery and postpartum rooms shown on the tour are likely the nicest available and the most recently renovated, so remember to ask if all the rooms at the facility are the same.
 Find out if there are private rooms available or if you should expect to share.

 Your tour guide should point out the features of the room, including the private bath, if there is one.
 Don’t be shy to poke your head around and look for things like a shower, sleeping bench for your partner and TV.
 Feel free to take notes on what you find in the room, and notice if it feels chilly, so you can pack an extra blanket or a cozy robe if you’d like.
 Ask if the hospital has wireless internet (and if there’s a fee), and look for outlets to charge a camera, cellphone or docking station for that special birthing playlist.